-Our deliciously creamy baked goat cheese is topped with fresh tomatoes, garlic and basil and served with crusty, garlicky toast!
+Our deliciously creamy baked goat cheese dip is topped with fresh tomatoes, garlic and basil and served with crusty, garlicky crostini!
 Great for holidays and parties, this goat cheese dip is always a hit!

 baked goat cheese